hanrichard/Notebook/aws/aws learning doc/serverless.md

 - AWS Batch is incorrect because this is primarily used to efficiently run hundreds of thousands of batch computing jobs in AWS.

+- AWS Step Functions provides serverless orchestration for modern applications.
+Orchestration centrally manages a workflow by breaking it into multiple steps, adding flow logic, and tracking the inputs and outputs between the steps.
+As your applications execute, Step Functions maintains application state, tracking exactly which workflow step your application is in, and stores an event log of data that is passed between application components.
+That means that if networks fail or components hang, your application can pick up right where it left off.